Everything You Need to Know About Finding & Fixing Duplicated Google Analytics Tracking Codes

-How can you end up with duplicated code?
+- How you can end up with duplicated code.

-There are several ways to implement tracking:
+As you may know, there are several ways to implement tracking:

 - By implementing Google Analytics through Google Tag Manager.